11 Everyday Habits to Help Lower Breast Cancer Risk

 1. Balance your diet

-Although scientists are doing more research to learn how diet affects the disease your food choices may help cut your odds of having breast cancer.
+Although scientists are doing more research to learn how diet affects the disease, your food choices may help cut your odds of having breast cancer.

+There’s no diet that can cure cancer, but a largely plant based diet comes out as a good option.
 The Mediterranean Diet is a good basis as it focuses on vegetables, fruit, beans, and whole grains, which should make up two-thirds of your plate.
 Reserve the other third for lean protein such as poultry or fish.

 2. Limit alcohol